erezsh/autocast/README.md

 # Autocast: Cast-Oriented programming

-Autocast is an experimental python library for defining casts (transformations) between different classes.
+Autocast is an experimental python library for defining casts (transformations) between different types.

 A cast is a simply a function that converts between types.
 Autocast provides a convenient way to define casts, and to apply them in your code.